from science to meaning

 • My favorite job other than my current one was shoveling manure on a horse farm.

-• I once accidentally ate a “special” brownie in graduate school and spent the rest of night using my knowledge of psychopharmacology to talk myself down from going to the ER over the crazy head pain I ended up with.
+• I once accidentally ate a “special” brownie in graduate school and spent the rest of night using my knowledge of psychopharmacology to talk myself down from going to the ER.

 • I once tried to lead a “chocolate” mindfulness meditation in my behavioral endocrinology class to introduce our mindfulness-based stress reduction project.
 I was self-conscious and started laughing SO hard that I ended up snorting like a pig.
 Never again. lol.